dart-lang/site-www/src/_guides/language/sound-dart.md

   of code that just broke.

 * Better ahead of time (AOT) compilation.<br>
-  While AOT compilation is possible without strong types, the generated code is much less efficient.
+  While AOT compilation is possible without types, the generated code is much less efficient.

-* Cleaner JavaScript.<br>
-  For web apps, strong mode's more restrictive typing allows dartdevc to generate cleaner, more compact JavaScript.

-## What constitutes strong mode?

-Dart's strong mode implementation, which enables soundness, consists of three pieces:

-1. Sound type system
-2. Runtime checks
-3. Type inference

-### Sound type system

-Bringing soundness to Dart required adding only a few rules to the Dart language.
-With strong mode enabled, the Dart analyzer enforces three additional rules:
+## Tips for passing static analysis

+Most of the rules for static types are easy to understand.
+Here are some of the less obvious rules:

-* Use proper return types when overriding methods.
+* Use sound return types when overriding methods.
-* Use proper parameter types when overriding methods.
+* Use sound parameter types when overriding methods.
 * Don't use a dynamic list as a typed list.

-Let's see the rules in detail, with examples that use the following type hierarchy:
+Let's see these rules in detail, with examples that use the following type hierarchy:

 <img src="images/type-hierarchy.png" alt="a hierarchy of animals where the supertype is Animal and the subtypes are Alligator, Cat, and HoneyBadger.
 Cat has the subtypes of Lion and MaineCoon">

 <a name="use-proper-return-types"></a>
-#### Use proper return types when overriding methods
+### Use sound return types when overriding methods

 The return type of a method in a subclass must be the same type or a subtype of the return type of the method in the superclass.
 Consider